TiberiuWSJ/Scene-Classification-Computer-Vision/README.md

 Actual picture:

 ![print function](24334.jpg "Acc for random")
-As we can see, this is a picture of some mountains, so the correct label would, indeed, be 3.
+As we can see, this is a picture of some mountains, so the label is incorrect.

 Example of a correctly classified picture: